Himesh-Codes/FindVideoGame/README.md

 ### State (useState Hook)

 - State is a component's memory.
+- You can read state at any time.
+However, each render has its own snapshot of state which does not change.
 - The useState Hook provides those two things:

   A state variable to retain the data between renders.